 Only trained users are permitted to operate the Vitrobot.
 The Vitrobot is located in Glaxo Research Building room 011 across the hall from the Talos Arctica.
 The Vitrobot Mark VI can be reserved using iLAB.
 If you need assistance or require training please contact us directly.

 Operation of the Talos Arctica

 Each core user is responsible for the long-term storage of their data.
-Data collected from the Gatan K3 camera are stored in the Dogwood/Longleaf shared file drive where it can be accessed via Globus.
-We do not offer long-term storage (> 3 mounts) for data collected with the Talos Arctica TEM.
-Additional information about the Dogwood and Longlecomputerers clusters are on the UNC Research Computing website https://its.unc.edu/research-computing/techdocs/longleaf-frequently-asked-questions-faqs/
+Data collected from the Gatan K3 camera is stored in the Dogwood/Longleaf research computing cluster, where it can be accessed via Globus.
+We do not offer long-term storage (> 3 months) for data collected on the Talos Arctica TEM.
+Additional information about the Dogwood and Longleaf computer clusters are on the UNC Research Computing website https://its.unc.edu/research-computing/techdocs/longleaf-frequently-asked-questions-faqs/

 Storage of Cryogrids

-Core users can store cryo-grids in the Biocain34 liquid nitrogen dewar located in the cryo-prep room at Glaxo Research building.
+Core users can store cryo-grids in the Biocane34 liquid nitrogen dewar located in the cryo-prep room at Glaxo Research building.
 The cryoEM core maintains a record of the samples stored in this dewar, however, we encourage people to keep a duplicate record of the location of their samples.
 Only cryoEM core staff are permitted to remove and place samples in the Biocane34 dewar.
 Each lab is allowed one puck to store their cryo-grids.
 If you need more than one puck, contact the Core Director.